Lapidus Procedure for Hallux Valgus (Bunion) Correction

 There are different ways to perform this procedure but it involves an incision over the top part of the midfoot.
 The first tarsometatarsal joint (the joint above the joint that has the bump of the bunion) is exposed and the cartilage removed to prepare it for fusion.
 The correction of the bunion comes from re-aligning the 1st metatarsal bone to be nearly parallel to the 2nd metatarsal bone as well as correcting any deformity that comes from rotation of that bone.
 The fusion is then locked in place with screws, plates, staples or other devices according to how your surgeon prefers to do it.
 The procedure usually also involves an incision between the first and second toe to release any tissues that have become tight over time while the bunion was there.
 The surgeon may also make an incision over the bump itself on the inside part of the foot to remove any remaining bump.

 The recovery time can vary from immediate weightbearing in a special boot to a period of 6 weeks of no weight on the foot depending upon how the surgery was done and how the surgeon prefers to treat their patients.
 Usually, after 6 weeks, patients can come out of the special boot if they have been weightbearing, or start weightbearing if they haven’t been allowed to yet.
 The foot usually swells after surgery so it can take 2-4 months to get back to a regular shoe and 6 months or more for the foot to be nearly normal.
 As with any bunion surgery, the toe joint can be stiff at first but that usually gets better with time and activity.
 Sometimes physical therapy is needed.

-The general surgical complications can occur with a Lapidus procedure.
-This would include:
+The surgical complications that can happen with a Lapidus procedure that can happen with any surgery include: